falaelcom/Falael.Audio.Sda/metric-reference.md

 Only metrics that appear in fingerprint images have a label and a normalization function specified.
 A list of all metrics is available after the __Image-Only Metrics__.

+Metrics for the last track chunk might be distorted as all metrics are optimized for 30s chunk processing, and the last chunk is usually much shorter.
+For very short chunks, some metrics don't have meaning and a bogus default value is assumed.

 #### Normalization

 Definition ranges of all metrics that appear in charts are normalized either to unipolar `(0, 1)` or bipolar `(-1, 1)` normalized ranges.
 Metrics are plotted as follows